Strategy & Ops Index

 Release Date

-Strategy & Ops Index vs. Release Date
+Artificial Analysis Strategy & Ops Index vs. Release Date

 Speed

-Strategy & Ops Index: Output Token Composition
+Artificial Analysis Strategy & Ops Index: Time per Task

-Strategy & Ops Index: Cost Breakdown
+Artificial Analysis Strategy & Ops Index: Output Tokens per Task

 Frequently Asked Questions

-Claude Fable 5 (Adaptive Reasoning, Max Effort, Opus 4.8 Fallback) currently has the highest Strategy & Ops Index score, with a score of 55 among models with published results.
+GPT-5.6 Sol (max) currently has the highest Strategy & Ops Index score, with a score of 51 among models with published results.
 View model

 A higher Strategy & Ops Index score indicates stronger overall performance across the benchmarks that make up the index.
 For a specific use case, individual benchmark results may be more informative than the composite score.